pieeg-club/EEG-with-JetsonNano/README.md

 #### Description of the code
-For signal processing can be used Python scripts or Brainflow
+For signal processing can be used Python scripts
 #### Citation
 Soon will be published
 #### Contacts